Isetta-Team/Isetta-Website-Raw/docs/blogs/week-1.md

 ## Development

-Based on our progress at the end of the first full week, we can what our team's four programmers accomplish would take 3-4 weeks for a single developer.
-It can be found on the [github repo](https://github.com/Isetta-Team/Isetta-Engine/tree/week-1) tagged with week-1.
+This architecture diagram shows the components we have completed, in-progress, and (hopefully never on here) failed.
+You can assume this to be what 3-4 man-weeks working full-time would look like, which could vary based on your skill.
+The code can be found on the [GitHub repo](https://github.com/Isetta-Team/Isetta-Engine/tree/week-1) tagged with week-1.

 ![Engine Architecture](../images/engine_architecture/week1.png "Week 1 Progress Architecture")